 Seattle is one of the most beautifully located cities in the United States, thanks to its views of Puget Sound and Lake Washington.
 The area is popular amongst outdoor enthusiasts and boasts fantastic hiking, kayaking, cycling, and rock climbing.
 In recent years the city has become a foodie destination thanks to the many shops and restaurants of Pikes Place Market.
 The most famous culinary item to come out of Seattle would be their particular brand of coffee shops.

-The Space Needle is the first thing that comes to mind when most people think about Seattle.
-It was built in 1962 as part of the World's fair, and since that day, over 2 million people have traveled to the top of the tower to take in the views.
+The is the first thing that comes to mind when most people think about Seattle.
+It was built in 1962 as part of the World's Fair, and since that day, over 2 million people have traveled to the top of the tower to take in the views.
 If you want to spend time enjoying the views of the mountains and the Olympic Peninsula, have a meal at the Sky Restaurant at the top of the Space Needle.

 Discover the history of flight at this fascinating museum.
 There are over 150 planes, spacecraft, and artifacts housed in the building.
-Altogether the collection spans the entire history of flight from the Wright brothers to modern jets and flights to the moon.
-Older children will love the interactive flight zone that includes two hang glider flight simulators and a section that teaches children how planes are built.
+Altogether the collection spans the entire history of flight, from the Wright brothers to modern jets and flights to the moon.
+Older children will love the interactive flight zone that includes two hang-glider flight simulators and a section that teaches children how planes are built.

 Pike Place Market has a unique setup with a number of lower levels that house antiques and collectibles shops.
 The main level is a large farmers market with a wide variety of stores.
 Pike Place Market began operating in 1907 and is the oldest continually running farmers market in the United States.

-Safeco Field is commonly referred to as The Safe by locals and is home to the Seattle-based baseball team, the Seattle Mariners.
+T-Mobile Park is home to the Seattle-based baseball team, the Seattle Mariners.
 The stadium has a clever retractable roof system that allows games to continue in any weather.
 Food trucks often park outside the stadium so you can grab a delicious meal before or after the game.

-Green Lake Park is set in the center of the city of Seattle, making it a popular place with office workers to enjoy a bit of greenery during their lunch hour.
+Green Lake Park is set in the center of the city of Seattle, making it a popular place for office workers to enjoy a bit of greenery during their lunch hour.
 Take a stroll on the 2.8-mile trail that goes around the lake and enjoy looking at the different species of trees, birds, and flowers that occur in the park.
 There are a number of authentic coffee shops nearby for those needing some caffeine after their walk.

 Seattle is known as the home of a number of famous tech companies and is a very intellectual city.
 This museum houses a collection of working versions of computers from their earliest days to modern laptops and tablets.
 You can interact with the computers and have fun learning about the early days of computing.
 This is a great place to take children to show them how things used to be.